battlecatsultimate/PackPack/Privacy Policy.md

 ## Underage Users

 This Application and Bot follow [Discord's Terms of Service](https://discord.com/terms) and laws regarding Privacy strictly.
 If the Developer is informed with definitive evidence that a User is underage, they will remove all information stored about the User.
-Additionally, thee User will be prohibited from using any of PackPack's services.
+Additionally, the User will be prohibited from using any of PackPack's services.

 ## Contact